pimbrouwers/Falco/README.md

     Response.redirect "/new-url" true
 ```

-### Writing custom `HttpHandler`'s

-The built-in `HttpHandler`'s will likely only take you so far.
-Luckily, creating new `HttpHandler`'s is very easy.
+- Accessing route parameters.

-The following function defines an `HttpHandler` which checks for a route value called "name" and uses the built-in `textOut` handler to return plain-text to the client:
+    - The following function defines an `HttpHandler` which checks for a route value called "name" and uses the built-in `textOut` handler to return plain-text to the client:

 ```f#
 let helloHandler : HttpHandler =